-1985 a drastic change in monetary policy occurred, comparable in its cyclical consequences to Competition and Credit Control in 1971.
-The growth of the quantity of money had been held back in the early 1980s partly by a technique known as "over-funding".
+After the recession of 1980 and 1981, the early 1980s were a fairly quiet period in which output grew at a slightly above-trend trend, inflation was stable at about 5 per cent a year, employment increased gradually and asset markets were steady.
+But in late 1985 a drastic change in monetary policy occurred, comparable in its cyclical consequences to Competition and Credit Control in 1971.
+The growth of the quantity of money had been held back in the early 1980s partly by a technique known as 'over-funding'.
 This involved sales of government debt to non-banks in excess of the budget deficit, and led to reductions in banks' assets and their deposit liabilities.
-For technical reasons apparently related to money market management, overfunding was stopped in the autumn of 1985.
+For technical reasons apparently related to money market management, over-funding was stopped in the autumn of 1985.
 Broad money targets were suspended and, in due course, they were to be abandoned.
 An acceleration of money supply growth quickly became clear.
-Whereas M4 growth averaged 13.0% in the four years to end 1985, it averaged 16.9% in the following four years.
-(26)
+Whereas M4 growth averaged 13.0 per cent in the four years to end 1985, it averaged 16.9 per cent in the following four years.

-The contrast in monetary conditions before and after autumn 1985 was in fact greater than implied by this 4%-a-year difference in the annual growth rates.
+The contrast in monetary conditions before and after autumn 1985 was in fact greater than implied by this 4-per-cent-a-year difference in the annual growth rates.
 A big fall in oil prices, determined in the global energy market, cut UK inflation in 1986 and dampened inflation expectations.
-The increase in personal incomes remained fairly steady in 1986 and 1987, and the rise in the personal sector's money holdings was more or less constant - at a little above 11 1⁄2% a year - from 1983 to 1987.
+The increase in personal incomes remained fairly steady in 1986 and 1987, and the rise in the personal sector's money holdings was more or less constant at a little above $11\frac{1}{2}$ per cent a year - from 1983 to 1987.
 The result - as in the Heath-Barber boom - was that the upturn in aggregate M4 growth led to an explosion in the money holdings of companies and financial institutions.
-In the four years to 1985 companies' M4 holdings grew on average by 11.6%; in 1986 and 1987 they increased by 30.3% and 19.2% respectively.
-Financial institutions were in a somewhat different position, because a sequence of liberalisation measures had encouraged their rapid growth in the early 1980s, and much of this growth is best interpreted as a benign, once-for-all adjustment in their economic importance.
-The average growth rate of financial institutions' money holdings in the five years 1980 to 1984 inclusive was a very high 24.8%.
-Even so in the next five years - the years of the Lawson boom - the average growth rate was about 10% a year more, at 34.4%.
-(See Chart 3.)
+In the four years to 1985 companies' M4 holdings grew on average by 11.6 per cent; in 1986 and 1987 they increased by 30.3 per cent and 19.2 per cent respectively.
+Financial institutions were in a somewhat different position, because a sequence of liberalization measures had encouraged their rapid growth in the early 1980s, and much of this growth is best interpreted as a benign, once-for-all adjustment in their economic importance.
+The average growth rate of financial institutions' money holdings in the five years 1980 to 1984 inclusive was a very high 24.8 per cent.
+Even so in the next five years - the years of the Lawson boom - the average growth rate was about 10 per cent a year more, at 34.4 per cent.
+(See Figure 14.3.)